 Power up as you hear from our illuminating keynote speaker and refuel at this ample lunch buffet featuring delicious and healthful favorites in a thoughtfully sustainable setting.

-While Washington struggles, states and cities are addressing some of the underlying challenges facing our economy.
+While Washington struggles, states, cities and towns are addressing many of the underlying challenges facing our economy.
 Governors, mayors and legislators are bravely reassessing the value of attracting low-wage businesses and firm-specific development tax incentives.
-They’re pursuing initiatives involving public investments, higher wages, skills-based education, job creation/training and green infrastructure.
-How can the Small Business Administration and capital markets support business activities that yield significant, positive social impact?
-And how can sustainable businesses and business groups change the conversation to focus on policies that value people and planet as well as profits?
+They’re pursuing initiatives involving public investments, higher wages, skills-based education, job creation/training, main street projects and green infrastructure.
+This session will explore how the Small Business Administration and capital markets can support business activities that yield significant, positive social impact, along with how Rural America can thrive in the midst of urbanization and globalization.

 “Capitalism, as it is currently playing out in America, is yielding such inequality that people start saying, this isn’t working.
 We have to find our way to a capitalism where, if you work full time, you’re not poor; you have health care and housing and your kids can go to a public school that’s decent.
 If we can get ourselves to that place, capitalism will be sustained”